JustARafael/Hero-Adventure/README.md

 •	Implemented queues and threading to provide continuous status of synthesis procedures

-•	Integrated images with button and message box
+•	Integrated images with labels, buttons, and message box

 •	Technologies: Python 3.5.1, Xcode, Visual Studio Code